ggabelmann/gallery/README.md

 gallery has relative links to the libraries it needs so all it needs from the user is the location of the json file.

+Note: temporarily the following link (https://dl.dropboxusercontent.com/u/2002293/gallery-master/src/gallery.html?json=../example/desktops.json) can be used to test gallery.

 Future
 ======